-Integrity in non-academic activities
+Integrity in non-academic activities:

-Misconduct that disrupts the activities of the university or harms the legitimate interests of the university community could be the cause for non-academic disciplinary action.
+Misconduct that disrupts the activities of the university or harms the legitimate interests of the university community could be the cause for nonacademic disciplinary action.

-GUIDING PRINCIPLES
+Rules, procedures, and guiding principles:

-The university documents that lay out our rules and procedures are the Student Academic Misconduct Regulations (University Council) and the Standard of Student Conduct in Non-Academic Matters (University Senate).
-Both documents are based on the same Guiding Principles from the Policy on Student Discipline.
+Rules and procedures related to integrity and misconduct are outlined in the Regulations on Student Academic Misconduct and the Standard of Student Conduct in Non-Academic Matters.

+Both documents are based on the following Guiding Principles from the Policy on Student Discipline:

 - Freedom of Expression

+- Commitment to Non-violence

+- Security and Safety

 - Mutual Respect and Diversity

-- Commitment to Non-violence

-Commitment to Justice and Fairness
+- Commitment to Justice and Fairness

-- · Security and Safety

 - Integrity